Selfridges faces backlash after giving EDL leader Tommy Robinson free steak lunch

 Calls to boycott the store have been made again after a sales assistant refused to serve Robinson's friend

 The menswear employee was temporarily suspended for violating company policy after refusing to serve Robinson's friend.
-Robinson, a convicted criminal who leads anti-Islam protests across the country, was in the Oxford Street store with his friend who was looking to purchase a pair of jeans.
+Robinson, a convicted criminal who leads anti-Islam protests across the country in his role as the leader of the English Defence League, was in the Oxford Street store with his friend who was looking to purchase a pair of jeans.

 Robinson, real name Stephen Yaxley-Lennon, filmed himself challenging the shop assistant who reportedly refused to help Robinson's friend, saying "f**k off, I am not serving you" after asking if he was with the EDL leader.

 Robinson said he assumed the shop assistant was a Muslim as he "had Mo on his name tag".